ISI-apex/hpsc-bsp/README.md

 RTEMS Build
 -----------

-To independently fetch and build the RTEMS SDK, R52 BSP, and dependent artifacts:
+To independently fetch and build the RTEMS TRCH and R52 BSPs, and dependent artifacts:

 	./build-hpsc-rtems.sh

-The build generates _non-relocatable_ toolchains/SDKs/BSPs in `${WORKING_DIR}/env`:
+The build generates _non-relocatable_ BSPs in `${WORKING_DIR}/env`:

-1. `RSB-5` - RTEMS Source Builder SDK
-1. `RT-5` - RTEMS Tools
 1. `RTEMS-5-RTPS-R52` - RTPS R52 RTEMS BSP for building RTEMS applications
+1. `RTEMS-5-TRCH` - RTPS R52 RTEMS BSP for building RTEMS applications

 and in `${WORKING_DIR}/deploy/ssw/rtps/r52`: